AmmarAkran/LidarPartitioner/README.md

 size of lidar data.
 These algorithms as follows:

 ### The Outlier Removal Filter (radius method)
 As described in [PDAL: Point cloud Data Abstraction Library](https://pdal.io/PDAL.pdf), There are two method to remove the outliers: radius and statistical methods.
-Here in our experiments, we applied the radius method
+Here in our experiments, we applied the radius method.
+This method counts the number of adjacent points 푘푖 within radius 푟 for each point
+푝푖 in the input PointView.
+Then the value of each 푘푖 and 푘푚푖푛 are compared, so that if 푘푖 < 푘푚푖푛, where 푘푚푖푛 is the minimum number of neighbors, it is indicated as outlier.

+\left\{

 ### The Simple Morphological Filter